-- Estimating the revenue effect of the high premium excise tax on employer sponsored health insurance above certain thresholds - Employer paid health insurance is currently nontaxable and its value is not reported on individual tax returns. - ▼ JCT uses data from a variety of sources to statistically impute insurance coverage and premium values to each taxpayer. - ▼ Total amounts of insurance coverage are calibrated to match the CBO health baseline. - Because the high premium excise thresholds can vary with the average health costs of an employee's co-workers, JCT imputes average coworker costs to individuals based on information about industry and age distribution.
+- Estimating the revenue effect of the high premium excise tax on employer sponsored health insurance above certain thresholds. - > Employer paid health insurance is currently nontaxable. - JCT uses data from a variety of sources to statistically impute insurance coverage and premium values to each taxpayer. - Total amounts of insurance coverage are calibrated to match the CBO health baseline. - The high premium excise tax thresholds are higher for people with highrisk jobs or in firms with a relative large number of older workers or women.
+JCT imputes higher thresholds to individuals based on information about industry and age distribution.